-Lincoln Park is not your average city park.
+Lincoln Park in Chicago is not your average city park.
 Sure, it has trees, ponds, and large grassy spaces, but from its humble beginnings as a small public cemetery it has grown to over 1,200 acres and has a number of fun activities besides playing frisbee.
-I'm going to take you on a day trip to Lincoln Park, and show you what Lincoln Park has to offer to jam pack a day full of excitement and fun.
+Plan a day trip to Lincoln Park and we'll show you what Lincoln Park has to offer to jam pack a day full of excitement and fun.

-First we have to decide how to get to Lincoln Park, and our first stop, the zoo.
+First, we have to decide how to get to Lincoln Park, and our first stop, the Lincoln Park Zoo.
 There are several options from downtown:

-By bus -- take the #151 Sheridan Northbound to the Webster stop.
+- By bus: Take the #151 Sheridan Northbound to the Webster stop.
 The main gate to the zoo is directly across the street.
-Fare per person is $1.75.

-By car -- take Lake Shore Drive north to the Fullerton exit.
+- By car: Take Lake Shore Drive north to the Fullerton exit.
 Go west (away from the lake) on Fullerton, and you'll see the entrance to zoo parking on your left a short half-block down.
-Parking isn't cheap -- leaving your car for the entire day will run $30 (as of June 2010).
+Parking isn't cheap.

-By foot -- it may look like a manageable walk on the map, but we're going to be doing a lot of walking, so do yourself a favor and take one of the suggestions above!
+- By foot: It may look like a manageable walk on the map, but you're going to be doing a lot of walking, so do yourself a favor and take one of the suggestions above!

 Other attractions at the zoo include the SBC Endangered Species Carousel ride, the LPZOO Express train ride, the 4-D Virtual Safari simulator and a Safari Audio Tour.
 A small fee is charged for each of these attractions.

-Now that we're done with the zoo, let's go to the beach!
+Now that you're done with the zoo, head to the beach!

 Make your way to the south end of the zoo parking lot, and you will see a footbridge that goes over Lake Shore Drive.
 The bridge is its own event; kids especially like standing and feeling the vibrations from the cars zipping closely under their feet.
-This bridge takes us to our next destination -- North Avenue Beach.
+This bridge takes you to the next destination -- North Avenue Beach.